cdktf/cdktf-provider-googlebeta/docs/googleBackupDrBackupPlanAssociation.typescript.md

 - *Type:* string

-The BP with which resource needs to be created.
+The BP with which resource needs to be created Note: - A Backup Plan configured for 'compute.googleapis.com/Instance', can only protect instance type resources. - A Backup Plan configured for 'compute.googleapis.com/Disk' can be used to protect both standard Disks and Regional Disks resources.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.39.0/docs/resources/google_backup_dr_backup_plan_association#backup_plan GoogleBackupDrBackupPlanAssociation#backup_plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.40.0/docs/resources/google_backup_dr_backup_plan_association#backup_plan GoogleBackupDrBackupPlanAssociation#backup_plan}

 ---